 • Act quickly when you find water damage.
 Water begins travelling (wicking) immediately.
 Quick response by you, does save money and potential repair costs.

-• Contact a Water Damage Restoration Company to begin the mitigation and drying.
+• Contact a Water Damage Restoration Company, such as Disaster Blaster, to begin the mitigation and drying.
 Response by the company should be no more than 2-3 hrs from when you contact them.

 • Not all insurance carriers send a field adjuster for small to mid-size claims.
 Some carriers might "desk adjust" the claim.
-Your Water Damage Restoration Vendor should assist with all details that need to go to the claims handler.
+Your Water Damage Restoration Vendor should assist with all details and documentation required by your claims handler.

 • If there is a coverage concern based on the source of water damage, the claims handler will ask for utility documents or a plumber's report.
 Submitting this quickly will help the adjuster make quick and thoughtful determination of your claim.

-• When the Water Restoration Technicians arrive they will need to locate the area for the source of the water and determine how far the water has travelled.
+• When the Water Restoration Technicians arrive they will need to locate the source of the water and determine how far the water has travelled.

-• The carpet may need to be extracted to remove as many gallons of water as needed.
+• The carpet may need to be extracted to remove as many gallons of water as possible.

-• The technicians will remove the baseboard and check the wall cavities for water/moisture.
+• The technicians will likely remove the baseboard and check the wall cavities for water/moisture.

 • Carpet will need to be pulled back.
 The carpet pad will be removed and disposed of.
 If the carpet is delaminated, the carpet is not salveagable and will also be removed.

-• The crew will need to apply an antimicrobial treatment to affected areas as needed.
-This helps to hinder mold growth during the drying process.
+• The crew will need to apply an antimicrobial treatment to affected areas to hinder mold growth during the drying process.

-• The technician will place dehumidifiers and high velocity air movers throughout the affected area to promote evaporation of the moisture.
+• The technicians will place dehumidifiers and high velocity air movers throughout the affected area to promote evaporation of the moisture.

-• Salvageability of contents and building materials cannot be determined until after the drying process.
+• Salvageability of contents and building materials cannot be determined until after the drying process is complete.

-• The technicians will need to have access to the property over the next several days to check on the drying process and reposition equipment as necessary.
+• The mitigation crew will need access to the property over the next several days to check on the drying process and reposition equipment as necessary.

 • For sewer or flood damage, porous materials (ceiling tiles, insulation, carpet, carpet pad, drywall) cannot be salvaged because of the level of microbials.
 These porous materials will need to be removed, while other surfaces will be cleaned with a disinfectant.

 We at Disaster Blaster recognize that water damages of all kinds can happen at any time of the day, so we proudly make ourselves available 24 / 7 so that we can limit the extent of your damages immediately.